vrandall66/front-end-submissions-public/1803/mod-3/personal-projects/theresa-marquis/checkin-1.md

 - [ ] create github repo
 - [ ] create basic components and containers, understanding what belongs in component state or redux store
 - [ ] successful fetch call with tests
+- [ ] pull current location from user's device with error message if location is not available from device.
 - [ ] successful search functionality, with tests
 - [ ] successful card render, with tests
 - [ ] \(Optional) Open a followup issue

 #### MVP
 Search alternative fuel stations based on location.
-Render closest three as cards.
+Render closest three as cards, showing station name and distance from current location.

 #### Nice To Haves

+- [ ] \(Optional) Modal for choosing from filters that could include: fuel type (electric, cng, etc.), nozzle type, and make revisions to card elements based on filtered selections
+- [ ] \(Optional) Open a followup issue
+- [ ] \(Optional) Open a followup issue

 #### Biggest Challenges